infracloudio/django-acorn/tutorial.md

 ```

 ## Create the Django Application
-In this post we will create a simple Django Vote Poll app from the [official documentation](https://docs.djangoproject.com/en/4.2/intro/tutorial01/).
+In this tutorial we will create a simple Django Vote Poll app from the [official documentation](https://docs.djangoproject.com/en/4.2/intro/tutorial01/).
 It is a simple Vote Poll application that provides standard CRUD features that let people view polls and vote in them.
 An admin site that lets you add, change, and delete polls.

 In the Acorn platform, there are two ways you can try this sample application.
 1. Using Acorn platform dashboard.
 2. Using CLI

-The First way is the easiest one where, in just a few clicks you can deploy the Vote Poll application on the platform and start using it.
+The first way is the easiest one where, in just a few clicks you can deploy the Vote Poll application on the platform and start using it.
 However, if you want to customize the application or want to understand how you can run your own Django applications using Acorn, use the second option.

-## Running the application using Dashboard
+## Deploying Using Acorn Dashboard

 In this option you use the published Acorn application image to deploy the Vote Poll sample application in just a few clicks.
 It allows you to deploy your applications faster without any additional configurations.
 Let us see below how you can deploy the vote app to the Acorn platform dashboard.